joelhawksley/identity/components/slides.md

 ^ S We were taking the arguments

-^ $ And then almost immediately instantiating the component with them.
+^ S And then almost immediately instantiating the component with them.

 ^ This indirection began to stick out as confusing and unnecessary...